 - 3 teaspoons baking powder

 - ⅔ cup beer

 - 1 tablespoon vinegar

 - ½ cup sliced and pitted olives, black or green (optional)

 - Some extra whole wheat flour for dusting

 - Grease your hands with some olive oil and form a ball with the dough.
-Don't knead it or anything, just form a ball.
+You don't have to knead it, just form a ball.
 Place it onto the greased pan and sprinkle with some flour.
 With a wet knife score the surface of the dough and make a cross.